 Gas Range - Self-Clean Grates

-All grates without bumpers (including flat-wire grates) can be cleaned in a self-clean oven.
+All grates without bumpers, including flat-wire grates, can be cleaned in a self-clean oven.
 In 2016, bumpers started being moved from the grates to the cooktop surface on new gas range models.
-Current 2017 gas ranges models (including free-standing, slide-ins and drop-ins) now have self-cleanable grates.
+Current 2017 gas range models, including free-standing, slide-in and drop-in models, now have self-cleanable grates.
 However, gas cooktops, rangetops and Pro-style models still use bumpers on the grates.

 Heavy duty, self-clean grates are listed as a feature on models that have self-cleaning racks only because the racks are designed to stay in the oven during the self-clean cycle and will support the grates.
 Current models without self-cleaning racks also have self-cleanable grates (no bumpers).
 However, they are not touted as such because we recommend removing the racks during self-cleaning.
 When the racks are removed there is nothing to put the grates on.
 When cleaning in the oven, the grates must be placed on the oven rack(s), not on the oven floor.